 Big Slide Brewery

-Big Slide Brewery is located south of downtown Lake Placid near the Olympic Ski Jump Complex and the John Brown Farm.
+Big Slide Brewery is located south of downtown Lake Placid near the Olympic Ski Jumping Complex and the John Brown Farm State Historic Site.
 It is owned by Lake Placid Pub and Brewery, though they feature totally different beers from their sister brewery.

 Big Slide opened to the public in 2016 and since then has won many awards both locally and in state-wide competitions.
 Their restaurant has a great ambiance with both the kitchen and brewing equipment in full view.